johncai117/Pricing-Barrier-Options/README.md

 To compile this file, you will need the original C++ Operations Research and Financial Engineering library.
 You can email me at johncai117@gmail.com to ask for it.

+To just use it, you can simply load the XLL SUBMISSION.xll file.

+For more explanation, check out the pdf and the ppt files.
+Thank you.